Arbitration procedures and practice in Turkey: overview

 Scope of disclosure

-Parties can attach written evidence to their petitions or they can refer to evidence which they intend to submit later (Article 428, Code of Civil Procedure (CCP) and Article 10/D, Turkish International Arbitration Code (TIAC)).
-If a party does not submit evidence, the arbitrator or arbitral tribunal can continue the proceedings and grant the award based on the existing evidence (see Question 17).
+Parties can attach written evidence to their petitions or they can refer to evidence which they intend to submit later (Article 428, Code on Civil Procedure (CCP) and Article 10/D, Turkish International Arbitration Code (TIAC)).
+If a party does not submit evidence, the arbitrator or arbitral tribunal can continue the proceedings and grant the award based on the existing evidence (see Question 21).

 If the dispute between the parties arises out of a contract, the contract and any translations must be submitted, if translations are necessary for the arbitrator or arbitral tribunal.